FreeshardBase/documentation/docs/peering.md

 ## Portal IDs

 Each Portal has a unique and random ID.
-You can think of it like the Portals phone number (although it is alphanumeric).
+You can think of it like the Portal's phone number (although it is alphanumeric).
 You can see the first six digits of your Portal's ID on the home screen and as part of its URL.
-The real ID is much longer, but you usually don't need it.
+The real ID is much longer, but you rarely need it.

 ![Screenshot of a Portal's ID](img/screenshot_portal_id.png)